l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 # How to avoid any meetings?
 The most interesting part of the blog post.
-To avoid programmer–analyst meetings, we need to force analysts to write documentation which is similar to the code.
+To avoid meetings between programmers and analysts, we need to force analysts to write documentation which is similar to the code.
+It will look more native for programmer.
 Description of databases in `sql` files instead of dumb tables in a confluence document.
-It will look more native for programmer.
-Description of logic in `md` files referencing each other in repo, without billions of useless information.
+Description of logic in `md` files referencing each other in repository.
-Imagine if your analysts, just writing specifications for API, which magically transforms in code, that you can use?
+API specification in `openapi.yaml` or `GraphQL` schemas.
+Developers just look into the repository and see familiar things, instead of rereading some paper around 30 times.

 <em/>

-## Implementation
+# Implementation
 Suddenly, it's only relevant for Kotlin or Java developers, but you can read it, get some ideas and implement it using any tech-stack.
 All the tools we're used here are quite popular.
+Imagine if your analysts, just writing specifications for API, which magically transforms in code, that you can use?
 You might hear about [API-first](https://blog.dreamfactory.com/api-first-the-advantages-of-an-api-first-approach-to-app-development/) approach? — We will abuse it at maximum level.